 - Hospital shares a Medicare Provider Number and their data is aggregated before it is sent to CMS and displayed on Hospital Compare.

 - Hospital Compare is currently using new baselines and risk adjustments, which require running a new report in NHSN.
+Please be sure you have obtained the correct report by following the instructions provided in the Reference Information for Section 7B in the hard copy of the Survey.

 - Hospital Compare data is frozen based on the quarterly reporting deadline, whereas NHSN is constantly changing if a hospital changes their data.
 NHSN encourages hospitals to save their CMS IQR reports from NHSN at the end of each reporting period.